Pixelwarrior/OSED/Template python scripts/readme.md

-This is just template files for stack overflows/SEH overflows
+This is just clean template files for stack overflows/SEH overflows